Dear Prospective Member:

 Because tourism is Avalon’s only industry, island residents and businesses have a strong interest in promoting travel and tourism so as to improve the local economy.
 The City of Avalon, the only incorporated municipality on Catalina Island, is particularly interested in tourism promotion because taxes generated by tourism and related activities are the primary source of most city revenues.

-Incorporated in 1949 as the Avalon Chamber of Commerce, the Chamber has been promoting Avalon and Catalina Island for the past 65 years.
-A membership of over 240 businesses and individuals involved in the hospitality industry serve the needs of the island's visitors.
-While performing the functions of both a Chamber and a Visitors Bureau, the organization's primary role is that of the community's only private, non-profit destination marketing organization.
+Incorporated in 1949 as the Avalon Chamber of Commerce, the Chamber has been promoting Avalon and Catalina Island for the past 68 years.
+A membership of over 240 businesses and individuals involved in the hospitality industry serving the needs of the island’s visitors, while performing the functions of both a Chamber of Commerce and a Visitors Bureau, the organization’s primary role is that of the community’s only private, non-profit destination marketing organization.

-Funding for the Catalina Island Chamber of Commerce is provided by both public and private sources.
+Funding for the Catalina Island Chamber of Commerce & Visitor’s Bureau is provided by both public and private sources.
 Overnight visitors to Avalon pay a transient occupancy tax collected by all hotels and other transient accommodations within the City of Avalon.
-Islanders have voted to allocate twenty-two per cent of this tax for advertising and promotion through the Catalina Island Chamber of Commerce.
-In the 2014-2015 fiscal year, these public funds will account for approximately 65% of the Chamber's total budget .
-The remaining funds come from membership dues, member participation fees for various Chamber programs, and fundraising.
+Islanders voted to allocate twenty-two per cent of this tax for advertising and promotion through the Catalina Island Chamber of Commerce & Visitors Bureau.
+In the 2015-2016 fiscal year, these public funds accounted for approximately 65% of the Chamber’s total budget .
+The remaining funds come from membership dues, member participation fees for various programs, and through fundraising.
 The private sector further leverages Chamber funding through in-kind contributions of boat tickets, hotel rooms, event tickets, meals, and other services.
-Members also coordinate their advertising and sales programs in cooperation with the Chamber through joint participation in travel and trade shows, hosting site inspections, “banner page” advertising, and other programs.
+Members also coordinate their advertising and sales programs in cooperation through joint participation in travel and trade shows, hosting site inspections, “banner” advertising, and other programs.

 The Chamber is staffed by a team of sales and marketing professionals.
-Current staff includes a President/CEO, Marketing Director and Film Liaison, Visitor Center & Operations Manager, Programs Manager/Administrative Assistant, E-Marketing and Event Manager and Visitor Information Specialists.
+Current staff includes a President/CEO, Director of Sales & Marketing, Visitor & Member Services Manager, Digital Marketing & Events Manager, Destination Marketing Manager, Island Greeter, Administrative Assistant and Visitor Services Specialists.

 BENEFITS OF MEMBERSHIP